Carnlough: Football

-In 2016, he won his first major trophy as a manager, when he guided Celtic to the Scottish League Cup, completing an undefeated domestic treble later that season.

 Gig rowing

-Four oared gig racing has a measure of popularity in Carnlough.
+Four-oared gig racing has a measure of popularity in Carnlough.
 Up until recently, craft for this sport were the product of local boat builders and during the summer crews may be seen training out on the bay.
 An annual regatta which takes place in May and attracts who take part in the Round the Rock Challenge.

 The local rowing club is Carnlough Rowing Club, which has over 100 members and is part of the Irish Coastal Rowing Federation.
 The club's ladies section competed at the 2007 All Ireland Championships which were held at Union Hall, County Cork.
 In 2008, the Veteran Ladies won a bronze at the All Irelands which was held in Cairndhu.
 2009's All Ireland a combined crew of Glenarm and Carnlough won a silver in the Veteran Men.
 The club was featured on the BBC documentary programme Coast.

 Camogie

 Carnlough are represented in the Antrim Camogie Association by the St John's club, where they are represented at U12 and U16 level.
 From March 2008 St. John's started a senior camogie team who contest in the 3rd Division of the all-county league.